Advanced Dungeons & Dragons (comic)

-Advanced Dungeons & Dragons was a comic book produced by DC Comics under license from TSR.
+Advanced Dungeons & Dragons is a comic book that was produced by DC Comics under license from TSR.

 Publication history

 From 1988 to 1991, DC Comics published several licensed D&D comics, including Advanced Dungeons & Dragons, Dragonlance, Forgotten Realms, and Spelljammer.
 Advanced Dungeons & Dragons debuted in October 1988, after the Dragonlance series.

 Dan Mishkin was the primary author during the title's three year run.

 Creator Jeff Grubb also wrote four fill-in issues.
 Michael Fleisher also wrote for the series.
 Jan Duursema was the primary artist for the comic book series for three years.
 Duursema drew issues #1-22, 24-30, 33-36, and Annual #1 (1988–91), while Ron Randall also provided artwork for issue #8, and Tom Mandrake illustrated issues ##23, 31-32, and Annual #1 (1990-1991).

 Elliot S. Maggin served as an editor for DC from 1989 to 1991 and oversaw the licensed TSR titles, including Advanced Dungeons & Dragons.

-In October 1991, the TSR license expired, with Advanced Dungeons & Dragons ending at issue 36.
+In October 1991, the TSR license expired, with Advanced Dungeons & Dragons ending at issue #36.

 Plot

-The series follows the exploits of a group of adventurers in the Forgotten Realms city of Mystara.
+The series follows the exploits of a group of adventurers in the Forgotten Realms city of Mystra.
 The main arc is broken into shorter stories 2-4 issues long.